CristianaCostaPereira/Travel-App/README.md

 # Travel-App
-Last project from Udacity course,.
+Last project from Udacity course.<br>
 Combining all the Front End skills learned into a capstone project.